 It is important to note that bilirubin has previously been recognized as a significant marker in the identification of liver graft dysfunction and graft survival.
-This is demonstrated in the currently accepted definition of early allograft dysfunction which includes one or more of the following variables; 1) bilirubin ≥ 171 µmol/L on post-operative day 7, 2) INR >/= 1.6 on post-operative Day 7 and 3) an aminotransferase level (ALT or AST) ≥ 2000 IU/mL within the first seven post-operative days[].
-To support this, a study conducted by Wagener et al., concluded that elevated bilirubin levels on post-operative Day 0 – 7 significantly correlated with graft dysfunction within the first 90 days post-operatively[].
-This study went on further to report post-operative Day 1 – 2 bilirubin >112 µmol/L should warn clinicians of potential EAD[].
-On the other hand, Olthoff et al. contradicts this statement suggesting that elevated total bilirubin levels on post-operative Days 1-3 should be excluded when predicting EAD as these values may reflect the pre-transplant status and not graft functionality[].
+This is demonstrated in the currently accepted definition of early allograft dysfunction which includes one or more of the following variables; 1) total bilirubin ≥ 171 µmol/L on post-operative day 7, 2) INR >/= 1.6 on post-operative Day 7 and 3) an aminotransferase level (ALT or AST) ≥ 2000 IU/mL within the first seven post-operative days[20].
+To support this, a study conducted by Wagener et al., concluded that elevated total bilirubin levels on post-operative Day 0 – 7 significantly correlated with graft dysfunction within the first 90 days post-operatively[21].
+This study went on further to report post-operative Day 1 – 2 bilirubin >112 µmol/L should warn clinicians of potential EAD[21].
+On the other hand, Olthoff et al. contradicts this statement suggesting that elevated total bilirubin levels on post-operative Days 1-3 should be excluded when predicting EAD as these values may reflect the pre-transplant status and not graft functionality[20].

-The underlying mechanism of the association between bilirubin levels at Day 7 post-transplantation and biliary stricture formation remains to be determined.
-Previous studies have identified a more toxic bile composition in recipients developing non-anastomotic biliary strictures[2,2].
-Furthermore, prolonged graft ischaemia was found to cause an unparalleled impairment of bile acid transporter expression in cholangiocytes leading to prolonged biliary transit time of bile acids inducing apoptosis[2,2].
-Although not formally assessed in this study, increased bilirubin levels at Day 7 post transplantation might be the results of impaired bile transporter function post transplantation and associated increased in bile toxicity resulting in stricture formation.
+The underlying mechanism of the association between elevated total bilirubin levels at Day 7 post-transplantation and biliary stricture formation remains to be determined.
+Previous studies have identified a more toxic bile composition in recipients developing non-anastomotic biliary strictures[22,23].
+Furthermore, prolonged graft ischaemia was found to cause an unparalleled impairment of bile acid transporter expression in cholangiocytes leading to prolonged biliary transit time of bile acids inducing apoptosis[24,25].
+Although not formally assessed in this study, increased total bilirubin levels at Day 7 post transplantation might be the results of impaired bile transporter function post transplantation and associated increased in bile toxicity resulting in stricture formation.

-Currently, the literature reports biliary stricture formation presents as a later complication, between 5 – 8-months post-transplant[1].
-This is dependent on the type of stricture that has formed, with non-anastomotic stricture presenting between 3.3 – 5.9 months[2,2].
+Currently, the literature reports biliary stricture formation presents as a later complication, between 5 – 8-months post-transplant[18].
+This is dependent on the type of stricture that has formed, with non-anastomotic stricture presenting between 3.3 – 5.9 months[26,27].
 Our study demonstrated AS formation as the most common complication (55.6%), with 33.3% of these forming within the first six-months post-transplant.
 Therefore, the proposed surveillance MRCP should be completed within the first three to six-months post-transplant.

-Risk factors for biliary stricture formation have been well documented in the literature and are multifactorial including factors related to the recipient, donor and operative characteristics[5,11,2].
-In line with previous findings, the results of our study identified stroke as donor cause of death, hepatic artery thrombosis (OR = 22.93) and Day 7 bilirubin >55 µmol/L as significant risk factors for biliary stricture formation on univariate regression.
-Upon multivariate analysis, PSC as primary indication for transplantation, HAT and Day 7 ilirubin >55 µmol/L were all significant risk factors.
+Risk factors for biliary stricture formation have been well documented in the literature and are multifactorial including factors related to the recipient, donor and operative characteristics[5,11,28].
+In line with previous findings, the results of our study identified stroke as donor cause of death, hepatic artery thrombosis (OR = 22.93) and Day 7 total bilirubin >55 µmol/L as significant risk factors for biliary stricture formation on univariate regression.
+Upon multivariate analysis, PSC as primary indication for transplantation, HAT and Day 7 total bilirubin >55 µmol/L were all significant risk factors.
 Specific donor characteristics, such as increased donor age (>55 years) and DCD donor type were not found not to be a significant risk factor in the formation of biliary strictures in this study which could be due to our small cohort size and relative underrepresentation of DCD donor grafts.